cpbotha/save_image_from_clipboard/README.md

 which is also the default for org-download's `M-x org-download-clipboard` on that platform.

+On October 13, 2021, I added optional Wayland clipboard support behind the flag `--wayland`.
+I use this as part of my Emacs setup on XWayland on WSLg to store screenshots made on the Windows side.

 Copyright 2020 by Charl P. Botha <info@charlbotha.com>

 ## Usage